Online shoppers often postpone their buying decision. Being a frequent online shopper, I, myself, have done it.

 8. Provide purchase history based discounts

 Discounts can be given based on purchase history.
-You can specify a minimum purchase value at the “Total purchased amount at least” option.
-You can also specify order status, the order quantity for which the discount should specifically apply.
+You can specify a purchase value at the “Total Spent” option.
+You can configure the discount based on the orders made at the “Number of Orders made” option.
+The order status, the order quantity/amount for which the discount should specifically apply is also mentioned.

 9. Give conditional discounts